grumart/grumart/README.md

 ## Hii!
 I'm Marta! 👋
-### Let me present you some of my projects you can find on my GitHub:
+### Let me present some of my projects you can find on my GitHub:
 </br>

 #### Kawayanan - the island resort project :palm_tree: